-Logical Interface Description

-Data input Data input consists of:

-encrypted metadata entering the cryptographic module via Management Port 1 over an SSH connection from IPS and Receiver devices for the purpose of being analyzed and/or archived.
+Logical Interface Description Data input Data input consists of: encrypted metadata entering the cryptographic module via Management Port 1 over an SSH connection from NitroGuard IPS devices for the purpose of being analyzed and/or archived. plaintext 3rd party security data including events, flows (NetFlow and sFlow), alerts (firewalls, IPSs, VPNs, etc), host and server log data entering the cryptographic module via Management Port 1 from 3rd party devices on the network for the purpose of analysis and or archiving. plaintext data sent from SDEE or Nitro Plugin Protocol data sources.

-Logical Interface Description Data output Data output consists of: encrypted event analysis (instrumentation) data exiting the cryptographic module via Management Port 1 or Management Port 2 to a browser over an HTTPS connection. encrypted commands exiting the cryptographic module via Management Port 1 or Management Port 2 over an SSH connection for the purpose of controlling an IPS or Receiver device. plaintext data event analysis data exiting the cryptographic module via Management Port 1 or Management Port 2 over a TCP/IP socket connection for the purpose of being stored in an external event storage system.
-Control input Control input consists of: commands from crypto officers and users entering the module from a browser in encrypted format via Management Port 1 or Management Port 2 over an HTTPS connection. commands from crypto officers entering the module via the keyboard and mouse ports and the arrow keys on the front of the system Status output The status output consists of FIPS operational status returned from status requests by crypto officers.
+Logical Interface Description Data output Data output consists of: encrypted event analysis (instrumentation) data exiting the cryptographic module via Management Port 1 or Management Port 2 to a browser over an HTTPS connection. encrypted commands exiting the cryptographic module via Management Port 1 or Management Port 2 over an SSH connection for the purpose of controlling an IPS device. plaintext analysis data exiting the cryptographic module via Management Port 1 or Management Port 2 over a TCP/IP socket connection for the purpose of being stored in an external storage system. connection requests (HTTP) sent over Management Port 1 to an SDEE or RDEP data source.
+Control input Control input consists of: commands from crypto officers and users entering the module from a browser in encrypted format via Management Port 1 or Management Port 2 over an HTTPS connection. commands from a master crypto officer entering the module via the keyboard and mouse ports and the arrow keys on the front of the system Status output The status output consists of FIPS operational status returned from status requests by crypto officers.
 FIPS operational status is output in encrypted format on the HTTPS (browser) connection.
-The ESM system properties dialog displays the result of the most recent FIPS self-test.
+The ESMRCV system properties dialog displays the result of the most recent FIPS self-test.
 FIPS error status output automatically in plaintext format to the LCD and on HTTP port 4242 (management ports 1 and 2).
-The power inputs LEDs also indicate status of power supplied to the module.
+L The power input LEDs also indicate status of power supplied to the module.

-3 Security Functions The NitroView ESM cryptographic module implements the security functions described in Table 4.
+3 Security Functions The NitroView ESMRCV cryptographic module implements the security functions described in Table 4.